schoben/BERT_demo/README.md

 while the CoNLL003 set is being used to identify types of named entity on a word basis, the difference in shape is not surprising.

 The requirements are listed in requirements.txt.
-If needed, they can be installed:
+If needed, they can be installed.
+Make sure you are using python 3.6-3.9 before running this repository.
 Go into the main repository directory (BERT_demo) and run:

 ```pip install -r requirements.txt```